 As a track and field runner in middle and high school, every year I would sit down with my coach and set a series of goals for the season.
 What times would I like to run that year?
 Which races would I like to win? etc. Once we had set my goals for the year, we would create a training plan and race schedule so I could achieve those targets.

 Before I got a coach, I used to run aimlessly.
 No plan, no target races.
 I would just run in races whenever I was asked to by my club or school.
 More often than not I would end up injured and find my season ending in achieving very little.

 Once I got a coach, everything changed.
 We worked together to set my goals and target races, and my times over 800 and 1,500 meters tumbled down.
 I started winning races that mattered and began enjoying my sport.
 This annual process taught me from a very early age that goals are important if I want to achieve the things that are important to me.

-This article will talk about why goals do matter and will give you a clear, specific plan for setting a smart goal, whether they are personal or business that work time and time again.
+This article will talk about why goals matter, what SMART goals are and how they give you a clear, specific plan, whether they are personal or business that work time and time again.